newpatiente2e/docs/docs/30-create-new-patient-app/10-integrate-ai.md

 ## Open the patient registration app in your browser

-1. From your browser, open the patient registration app at the URL displayed in the deployment logs.
+1. From your browser, open the patient registration app at the **Web Service** URL displayed in the deployment logs.
 1. Save the patient registration app URL for use in the next section.